gboddin/json2gelf/README.md

 ##Warnings

-- Logstash currently has a bug making the JSON parser crash if JSON is badly formated, it also crashes the gelf listener in the process ... : [Issue link](https://github.com/logstash-plugins/logstash-input-gelf/pull/27)
+- Logstash currently has a bug making the JSON parser crash if JSON is badly formated, if using logstash, please leave json-valiation enabled.
+[Issue link](https://github.com/logstash-plugins/logstash-input-gelf/pull/27)